sanath95/Document-Knowledge-Base-with-Source-Grounding/README.md

 ## Configuration

-The application calls `load_dotenv()` and then reads settings from the process environment.
-Existing runtime environment variables take precedence over values in `.env`; defaults are used for variables that are absent.
-Set variables before starting the ingestion or serving process.
+The ingestion and serving dependencies call `load_dotenv()` before loading application settings.
+Existing process environment variables take precedence over `.env`; defaults are used for variables that are absent.

 To use a local dotenv file, copy the template and provide your values:

 ```powershell
 Copy-Item env.example .env
 ```

+Replace the example values you use.
+If Langfuse tracing is not required, remove or comment out its placeholder public and secret keys; nonempty placeholders make the application treat tracing as configured.

 `OPENAI_API_KEY` is the only required application setting: